 Stanway Mill

 An artist residency at The Minories, Colchester, between 11th January and 11th February 2024.
-I will be making a new sound work in response to Stanway Mill, near Colchester engraved by David Lucas (1802-1881), and originally painted by John Constable (1776-1837).
+Through time spent in the gallery space, and a series of drop in workshops, new sound works by myself and members of the public were created in response to Stanway Mill, near Colchester engraved by David Lucas (1802-1881), and originally painted by John Constable (1776-1837).
+There were also five performances in the Ballroom at the Minories.
+A Selection of these recordings was released on the micro label Courier in April 2024.

 I used to have the mantra of ‘You don’t get anywhere by standing still’ that is a reflection of my inner drive to be curious, listen, experience, make, and to actively take part in these things in order to grow and keep moving forward as a human being.
 Jung described Libido as "the energy that manifests itself in the life process and is perceived subjectively as striving and desire."
 My desire for being is to create and I am constantly formulating ideas, forming connections, asking questions, experimenting, making and learning.